 Hackers try a list of passwords against a username in hopes that the user has used an easy-to-guess password.

-To prevent hackers from guessing your passwords create a unique password.
-Using a common password makes you a prime target for this attack and you should strengthen your password.
+Prevent hackers from guessing your passwords by creating a unique password.
+Using a common password makes you a prime target for this attack.
 See Password best practices for guidance.

-Password reset protocols are typically based on alternate contact information like phone numbers or email address.
-If a hacker has the information to reset your password, they have no need for your current password.
+Password reset protocols are typically based on alternate contact information like phone numbers or email addresses.
+If a hacker has the information to reset your password, they don’t need your current password.

 Use the following guideline to prevent hackers from guessing your passwords:

-Always keep contact information current so that outdated information cannot be used to impersonate you.
+Keep contact information current so that hackers can’t use outdated information to impersonate you.

-When you set up security questions and answers, select a question that cannot be learned by an attacker researching your online social media accounts.
+When you set up security questions and answers, select a question that an attacker researching your online social media accounts can’t learn.
 For example, “What University did I graduate from?” is a bad security question.
 An attacker can likely find this information on your public Facebook or LinkedIn profile.

 Password best practices

-Meeting password requirements does not create a password robust enough to stop someone determined to access your account.
-While password requirements help prevent the most egregious of weak passwords, they do not make a password unbreakable.
+Meeting password requirements doesn’t create a password robust enough to stop someone determined to access your account.
+While password requirements help prevent the most egregious of weak passwords, they don’t make a password unbreakable.

 Use the following guidelines to protect your accounts and create strong passwords:

-Patterns are the key to a hackers success.
-People are very predictable and as such, make predictable passwords.
+Patterns are the key to a hacker’s success.
+People are predictable and therefore make predictable passwords.

-Do you repeat words or characters in your password to meet the character length requirement? fourfour44!! or PasswordPassword may satisfy a password length requirement but it is easily predicted by a program trying to access your most valuable information.
+Do you repeat words or characters in your password to meet the character length requirement? fourfour44!! or PasswordPassword might satisfy a password length requirement but is easily predicted by a program trying to access your most valuable information.

-Are you reusing passwords for multiple sites, application or accounts?
-If your social media account is compromised, a hackers is going to try to access any other accounts you have elsewhere.
-Reusing passwords ensures that they will succeed.
+Are you reusing passwords for many sites, applications, or accounts?
+If your social media account is compromised, a hacker is going to try to access your other accounts.
+Reusing passwords ensures that they succeed.

 Is your password construction similar every time you change it?

 - Examine the password example Predictable2017.
 The first letter is capitalized and the password ends in a number.
-Many people construct their passwords this way which is why a malicious hacking program will always check for it.
+Many people construct their passwords this way, which is why malicious hacking programs always check for it.

-- You may think you can throw off the hacker with some character substitutions like Pr3dictab132017.
-This is also a predictable pattern that many people use in passwords.
+- You might think you can throw off the hacker with some character substitutions like Pr3dictab132017.
+This tactic is also a predictable pattern that many people use in passwords.

-Changing aspects of your password is not really changing your password.
-It is only a good idea to implement a password change schedule if you truly create a new unique password each time.
+Changing aspects of your password isn’t really changing your password.
+It’s only a good idea to implement a password change schedule if you truly create a new unique password each time.

-Character requirements and password length are only useful if you avoid patterns and are vigilant against attacks like phishing, malware, proof attacks and so on.
+Character requirements and password length are only useful if you avoid patterns and are vigilant against attacks like phishing, malware, and proof attacks.